 We see it in its greater principles that God through the Holy Spirit gives us His love—the indwelling of God in us—and that we are to use His Spirit to grow and become more like Him, but how?
 That is always the hard part.
 The practical part is always the hard part for us.
 God has always done His part.
 He has done it from ancient eternity to this very second.
 And He will always continue to be that way, too.

 But, what is our part?
 It is not simply just to have His Spirit in us, because His Spirit in us is not going to do the work.
 It will help us do the work, but in order for the character of God to be built in us, we must put it into practice.
-Remember that is another thing that Mr. Armstrong always taught us was that the character of God cannot be created by fiat.
+Remember, another thing that Mr. Armstrong always taught us was that the character of God cannot be created by fiat.
 He just cannot say something, and behold, there is a perfect person.
 It does not happen that way.
 And so, He puts all the conditions into place, and He places His Spirit into us, and His Spirit is the love of God, but we must do something!

 Matthew 22:34-40 But when the Pharisees heard that He had silenced the Sadducees, they gathered together.
 Then one of them, a lawyer, asked Him a question, testing Him, and saying, "Teacher, which is the great commandment in the law?"
 [They expected something in which to get Him into trouble.]
 Jesus said to him," 'You shall love the LORD your God with all your heart, with all your soul, and with all your mind [Deuteronomy 6:5].'
 This is the first and great commandment.
 "And the second is like it: 'You shall love your neighbor as yourself [Leviticus 19:18.
 Christ quoted two very important Old Testament scriptures].'
 "On these two commandments hang all the Law and the Prophets."